aegiacometti/netor/README.md

 we don't want or when they are not even reachable, as an example, if we are at home, another customer, or in a meeting\!

-In order to disable them from auto-start we need to execute this 2 commands
+In order to stop them and then disable them from auto-start we need to execute this
+commands:

+    `netor-salt-stop`
-`sudo systemctl disable salt-master` `sudo systemctl disable salt-minion`
+    `sudo systemctl disable salt-master`
+    `sudo systemctl disable salt-minion`

-14. Copy SaltStack minion proxy to the systemd folder
+14. Copy SaltStack minion proxy to the systemd folder:

     `sudo cp
     [netor_home_dir]/netor/salt/config/services/salt-proxy@.service